Dischma: Location

-Dischma is the average of the three long, gently sloping, parallel alpine valleys stretching southeast from the Davos plateau toward the Engadin.
+Dischma is the middle of the three long, gently sloping, parallel alpine valleys stretching southeast from the Davos plateau toward the Engadin.
 Its north-eastern neighbour is the Flüela; its southwestern neighbour is the Sertig valley.
 The Dischma valley is drained by the Dischmabach.
 The valley floor is at an altitude of about 1500–2000 meters.
 The most important side valleys are the Rüedisch Tälli and Rinertälli.

 Settlements

 In the valley, there are several small settlements and alpine pastures.
 Among the most important are, in order from the bottom to the top of the valley: In den Büelen, Wildi, Uf den Chaiseren, In den Stücken, Stillberg, Hof, Teufi, Boden, Gadmen, Am Rin, Grossalp and Dürrboden.

 These settlements form the Dischma neighborhood of the sub-municipality of Davos Platz.

 Passes and glaciers

 At the end of the valley are the two passes leading into the Engadin: the Scaletta Pass (Cuolm S-chaletta) and Fuorcla Grialetsch with the SAC's Grialetschhütte.
 This pass was important in the Late Middle Ages and the Early Modern Period for the import of wine from the Valtellina valley to Davos.
 At the top of the valley, we find the Scaletta Glacier between Piz Grialetsch and Scalettahorn.